Japanese Curry & Curry Brick

 Japanese Curry:

-- Add the sesame oil to a large saucepan, and bring to the smoking point over high heat.
+Add the sesame oil to a large saucepan, and bring to the smoking point over high heat.
 Add the chicken and cook, stirring occasionally, until browned.
-Reduce the heat to medium high, then add the onion and ½ teaspoon salt, cook for one minute, and add your garlic and ginger.
-Cook until very fragrant, about a minute, then add the apple and cook for 2 to 3 minutes more.
-Add the carrots and potatoes, cooking until the carrots are warmed through.
+Lower the heat to medium high, then add the onion and ½ teaspoon salt, and cook for 1 minute.
+Add the garlic and ginger and cook until very fragrant, about 1 minute.
+Add the apple and cook for 2 to 3 minutes more.
+Add the carrots and potatoes and cooking until the carrots are warmed through.

-- Now add the sake, and cook until it has evaporated.
-Add 3 cups of the chicken stock, 3 cups of the dashi and the usukuchi soy sauce.
-Bring to a boil, then reduce the heat and simmer for 5 minutes.
-Add ¼ of the curry brick chunk by chunk and stir until it dissolves.
-Continue simmering for 20 to 30 minutes, until the curry has reduced by about ⅓ and pours thickly off a spoon (it should pour, not glop).
-Taste.
-Adjust the consistency and spice level by adding more curry brick if desired, or thin the curry with more dashi or stock.
+Now add the sake, and cook until it has evaporated.
+Add 3 cups of the chicken stock, 3 cups of the dashi, and the usukuchi soy sauce and bring to a boil.
+Lower the heat and simmer for 5 minutes.
+Add ¼ of the curry brick, chunk by chunk, and stir until it dissolves.
+Continue simmering until the curry has reduced by about ⅓ and pours thickly off a spoon (it should pour, not glop), 20 to 30 minutes.
+Taste and adjust the consistency and spice level by adding more curry brick if desired, or thin the curry with more dashi or stock.

-- To finish, return the curry to a boil, and add soy sauce and miso to taste—both help with seasoning but lend different characteristics to the dish.
+To finish, return the curry to a boil.
+Add soy sauce and miso to taste—both help with seasoning but lend different characteristics to the dish.
 Soy sauce adds a nice dark, salty element, whereas the miso adds a sweet salty aspect.
 Start by adding a little of both, then experiment to find the balance you desire.

-- Serve with a side of pickled ginger.
+Serve with a side of pickled ginger, if using.

 Curry Brick:

-- Transfer the pulverized mix to a small bowl.
-Add the orange zest, shiitake powder, turmeric, ginger, salt, cayenne and paprika.
-Reserve.
+Transfer the pulverized mix to a small bowl.
+Add the orange zest, shiitake powder, turmeric, ginger, salt, cayenne and paprika and mix until combined.
+Set aside.

-- To make the roux, melt the butter in the skillet over medium high heat.
-When the butter is nearly melted, reduce the heat to medium-low.
-Gradually whisk in the flour, eliminating all lumps.
+To make the roux, melt the butter in the skillet over medium high heat.
+When the butter is nearly melted, lower the heat to medium-low and gradually whisk in the flour, eliminating all lumps.
 Stir constantly until the roux turns medium brown, 15 to 30 minutes.
 Be careful not to burn it.
 (A darker roux will mean deeper flavor, but cooking the flour for a long time also lowers its ability to thicken your curry; experiment to find the balance you like!).
 Turn off the heat, add the spice mix and stir until fully combined.
-Transfer to a loaf pan to cool, then refrigerate until firm.
+Transfer the mixture to a loaf pan to cool; then refrigerate until firm.

-- To store: Once firm, unmold and wrap tightly in plastic wrap or parchment.
-Store airtight in the refrigerator for a month or in the freezer for 3 months.
+To store: Once firm, unmold the curry brick and wrap it tightly in plastic wrap or parchment.
+Store in the refrigerator for up to 1 month or in the freezer for up to 3 months.